Bleach (manga): Plot

 Ichigo Kurosaki is a teenager from Karakura Town who possesses the rare ability to perceive spirits.
 This gift leads him to encounter Rukia Kuchiki, a warrior from another world who is hunting a Hollow—a monstrous lost soul that preys on both the living and the dead.
 Rukia serves among the Soul Reapers (死神, Shinigami), an ancient order tasked with maintaining the balance between worlds.
 These guardians ferry departed souls to the Soul Society (Sōru Sosaeti) while protecting humanity from Hollows.
 After sustaining severe injuries while protecting Ichigo from a Hollow, Rukia transfers her powers to him, enabling him to assume her duties while she recuperates within a temporary human body.
 Stranded in the World of the Living, she mentors Ichigo as he navigates his dual responsibilities as a Substitute Soul Reaper and a high school student.
-They are joined by spiritually aware allies: Ichigo's classmate Orihime Inoue, his close friend Yasutora "Chad" Sado, and Uryū Ishida, a Quincy survivor with the ability to manipulate spiritual energy.
+Spiritually aware allies join them: Ichigo's classmate Orihime Inoue, his close friend Yasutora "Chad" Sado, and Uryū Ishida, a Quincy survivor with the ability to manipulate spiritual energy.

-Rukia is later apprehended by the Soul Society for unlawfully bestowing her powers upon a human and sentenced to execution.
+The Soul Society later apprehends Rukia for unlawfully bestowing her powers upon a human and sentences her to execution.
 Determined to rescue her, Ichigo and his companions seek the aid of Kisuke Urahara, a former Soul Reaper scientist who trains Ichigo to awaken his innate Soul Reaper abilities.
 Upon infiltrating the Soul Society, tensions escalate among the Thirteen Court Squads when Sousuke Aizen, captain of the fifth company, is seemingly assassinated.
 Suspicion falls upon Ichigo and his allies, prompting the Soul Reapers to turn against one another.
 After Ichigo halts the conflict and secures Rukia's freedom, Aizen exposes his deception, revealing his orchestration of Rukia's execution to extract the Hōgyoku (崩玉), a powerful artifact concealed within her by Urahara.
 Aizen flees to Hueco Mundo (Weko Mundo), the domain of Hollows, alongside his co-conspirators Gin Ichimaru and Kaname Tōsen.
 In the aftermath, Ichigo is formally recognized as a Substitute Soul Reaper by the Soul Society.